PriyanshuKumar21/Fitness-App/README.md

 # Fitness App

-A comprehensive mobile fitness application built with Flutter that helps users track their workouts, monitor progress, and maintain a healthy lifestyle.
+A comprehensive mobile fitness application built with Flutter that helps users track their workouts, monitor progress, and maintain a healthy lifestyle. used AI-driven enhancements for elevating the UI with modern visual effects, creating a smoother and more intuitive user experience.

 ## Features